cofe-ai/EasyDistPLMs/README.md

 ## Introduction

 We provide a simple pytorch-based PLM finetuning example with well-formed structure.
 You can simply build and run your fine-tuning task with tiny modification of the code.
+Meanwhile, we provide different distributed-training approaches with little change of the original code.
+You can checkout deepspeed / horovod branch to try it yourself.

 ## Requirements